 Yes.
 Participants will be expected to sleep outside throughout the entire week of the campaign, with the only exception to this rule being if temperatures fall below -20 °c.

 Do I have to attend my classes and extracurricular activities?

 Yes.
 Participants will be expected to attend all classes and regular extracurricular activities throughout the week.

 Will I have access to electronics during the campaign?

-Participants will be expected to not use cell phone or online social networking websites (Facebook, etc) during the Five Days campaign except for the purposes of promoting the campaign.
+Participants will be expected to not use cell phones or online social networking websites (Facebook, etc.) during the Five Days campaign except for the purposes of promoting the campaign.
 There will be one cell phone that remains with the participants at all times for safety purposes.

 Do I need anything to participate in the campaign?

-No. You don’t need anything to participate in the campaign (other than a pillow and your passion about raising awareness about youth homelessness).
+No. You don’t need anything to participate in the campaign (other than a pillow and your passion for raising awareness about youth homelessness).
 A winter sleeping bag will be provided to you.